 The Board accepts applications from the public.
-Application forms can be downloaded below.
+Application forms are available to fill out ONLINE or can be downloaded below.
 Successful applicants must submit to a criminal records check and sign an acknowledgement of Responsibilities and Expectations.

 Applications will be reviewed by a Nominating Committee who will screen applications and make recommendations for appointment or nomination, to the Board.

 If you are interested in joining us, feel free to talk to a member of our Board.
 If you fill out an application (below), we will get back to you as quickly as possible.